bandeepsingh123/Obsidian/2 - literature Notes/LLM/Using LLMs for Research purposes.md

 Status : #inProgress
 # Information
-- LLMs are one of the  very useful set of tools for resea
+- Using LLMs for research is very good decision
+- Industry professional use it all the
 ##